How Do Record Suspensions (Pardons) Work?

 If you have been deemed inadmissible to the United States for criminality, immigration violations or other reasons, but are not able to obtain a waiver in time for your travel, the US CIS may allow you entry for temporary trips in extenuating circumstances such as medical, business or compassionate emergencies.
 The granting of paroles is highly discretionary.
 Please contact our office for more details.

+Never plead guilty to any charge without getting advice first.
 You’re facing criminal charges.
 Choosing the right lawyer is a very important decision.

 The sooner the better.
 There may be evidence which needs to be preserved.
 The passage of time can affect memory.
 Any potential witnesses should be identified and contacted shortly after the event.
 Witnesses’ statements are best obtained immediately after the event.